arbaazmir-1/vue-pinpoint/README.md

-# frontend
+# frontend - pinpoint

-This template should help get you started developing with Vue 3 in Vite.
+This Project was done to learn vue 3.
+The backend for this project can be found [here](https://github.com/arbaazmir-1/pinpoint-backend)

 ## Recommended IDE Setup